Passions, Rock Bottom Revelations, and the Challenge Ahead

 But despite all my uncertainties and fears, I show up anyway.
 And oddly enough, it all feels right.

 I never wanted to be a writer.
 I wanted to be something cool.
 This calling was chosen for me, and I dug a colossal hole in my core to bury it.
-I placed a blank marker at my calling’s grave, hoping I would simply fuhgeddaboudit.
+I hoped and prayed that I’d simply fuhgeddaboudit.
 I pursued false ideals and chased after superficial goals until I hit Rock Bottom.
-Rediscovering my Self and resurrecting the hidden passion within became a necessity.
-I realized that if I didn’t go after it, I’d be as good off dead.
+To rediscover my Self, I had to resurrect the hidden passion within.
+I realized that if I didn’t go after it, I’d be better off dead.

 You are indeed a writer and your "writings" spoke to my heart and mind.